Hrithik0112/tinyjson-parser/README.md

 A tiny, dependency-free JSON parser written in TypeScript.
 Built from scratch with a two-phase approach: tokenization and parsing.

+**🎮 [Try it in the Playground](https://tinyjson-parser.vercel.app/visualizer)** - Visualize tokenization steps and recursive parsing tree

 ## Features

 - 🚀 **Zero dependencies** - Pure TypeScript implementation